qianlonghua/BioPIE/README.md

 # BioPIE：Platform for Biomedical Information Extraction
 The repository provides the source code for BioPIE, a deep learning (DL)-based research and development platform designed for information extraction, i.e., NER (Named Entity Recognition) and RE (Relation Extraction) in biomedical domain.
 It can deal with biomedical corpora with different annotation levels in a unified way, train and validate multiple fundamental DL models, such as CNN, LSTM, Att-LSTM, LSTM-CRF, BERT and BERT-CRF etc.

-## corpus format
+## Corpus format
 For biomedical corpora, there are basically four kinds of annotation levels: instance(CONLL-2003, SemEval-2010, oooops, they are not biomedical-related), sentence(BC2GM, BEL), abstract(NCBI, CPR) and full-text (LINNAEUS). some of them are even mixed with two kinds of annotation levels, such as GE2011, which includes both abstract and full text-level annotations.
-Dataset can be reviewed and processed according to its labeling format.
+They can be treated in a unfied way.

+## Application steps
+For a specific biomedical corpus, several steps need to be followed in order to apply the platform to your task.
+First, the corpus is reviewed according to its annotation level and the performed IE task, then you can train and validate your specified model, finally the derived model can be used to predict entity mentions or relation mentions from a biomedical literature.

+### Review a corpus
-For different corpus, task config file, corpus statistic file and word dict file will be saved for further usage.
+task config file, corpus statistic file and word dict file will be saved for further usage.

 ### train and validate
 Named entity recognition and relation extraction are two default task that can be trained on different corpus and different models.